We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 While I’m of the opinion that the color of your line doesn’t matter for most species, trout might be an exception.
 I think choosing a neutral, natural color is a good idea, and you should steer clear of neon colors.
 When in doubt, use clear.

 Trout are fun to catch, partially because they are a bit more challenging than other species.
-However, they require scaling down your gear and paying attention to the details.
-One detail you shouldn’t overlook is your line.
+However, they require scaling down your gear and paying attention to the details, including your fishing line.
 Purchasing the right line will make it easier to cast small lures, feel subtle bites, and land more trout every time you’re out on the water.
-The result will be more fun.
-Good luck, and tight lines!